-In 2020, the Company recognized full impairment of its investment in and advances to TMHI totaling Po.46 million considering the current results of operation and financial position of TMHI.
+In 2023, the Company recognized full impairment of its investment to MAC totaling to P6.75 million considering the current results of operation and financial position of MAC.

 There are no significant restrictions on the ability of the Subsidiaries to transfer cash assets, pay dividend or pay advances to the Company and between Subsidiaries.
 Since most of the Subsidiaries are not operational, the Company provides financial support to its Subsidiaries.